luciorq/wsi-anon/README.md

 ### Add a Format

-In order to extend this library by another format please look at the `controller.h` header file and follow the steps as described there.
+In order to extend this library by another format, please check the `plugin.h` header file and follow the steps as described.

 ### Code Formatting